nicholasjano/Leetcode-Solutions/Solutions/Python3/14. Longest Common Prefix/readme.md

 ## Time Complexity
 $O(nL)$

-n is the amount of strings
+$n$ is the amount of strings

-L is the length of the shortest string
+$L$ is the length of the shortest string

 ## Space Complexity
 $O(L)$